 Confidentiality Under Renewed Focus

-The UAE federal government has recently issued a raft of important legislation, addressing and in many ways updating areas of law that are key to businesses in the jurisdiction.
-Amongst this legislation is Federal Decree-Law 14 of 2018 concerning the central bank and the organisation of financial institutions and activities (the New Banking Law) and Federal Decree-Law 20 of 2018 concerning anti-money laundering and anti-terrorism financing (the New AML Law).
+The UAE federal government has recently issued a raft of important legislation.
+The raft addresses and updates areas of law that are key to businesses in the jurisdiction.
+Amongst this legislation is Federal Decree-Law 14 of 2018 concerning the central bank and the organisation of financial institutions and activities (the New Banking Law).
+Federal Decree-Law 20 of 2018 is also amoungst this legislation and is concerning anti-money laundering and anti-terrorism financing (the New AML Law).
 Both the New Banking Law and the New AML Law repeal and replace the previous legislation on their respective subjects.